Inlet (album)

 Inlet is the fifth studio album by the Champaign, Illinois alternative rock band Hum.
 It was surprise-released digitally to Bandcamp on June 23, 2020.
 The album has been received positively by critics.
 It is the final album to feature original drummer Bryan St. Pere who died on June 29, 2021.

 Recording and release

 This is the band's first release since 1998's Downward Is Heavenward and was recorded over several years.
 The individual band members had a few other musical ventures in the 2000s and the band intermittently reformed for festival appearances and short tours but began work in earnest on a new album coincidental to the 20th anniversary of Downward Is Heavenward in 2018.
 Inlet was surprise-released digitally to Bandcamp on June 23, 2020.

+The album cover features an edited photograph of Rainbow Bridge National Monument in southern Utah.